 When crafting your software asset management capability, once you’ve identified the stakeholders who are impacted by its introduction, actively engage with them to ensure that the design and implementation of the revised working practices are going to be a success.

-In my experience, it’s far easier to engage with these stakeholders from the outset, to gain their trust and to leverage their expertise, than to present them with a pre-ordained view of what software asset management operations will look like after you’ve finished your design work.
+In my experience, it’s far easier to engage with these stakeholders from the outset, to gain their trust and to leverage their expertise, than to present them with a pre-ordained view of what operations will look like after you’ve finished your design work.
 In the latter case, not only will there likely be resistance to the change, but also a headache of required revisions that better reflect the needs of these stakeholders.

 Test your new software asset management capabilities before go-live

 It’s not enough to merely design your new software asset management capability, it needs to be tested to ensure that the various practices are workable for your organization.
 Plus, of course, that they deliver the required (and expected) outcomes.

 Ensure that the software asset management capability has a process owner

 If you want your new capability to succeed, then ensure that it has an owner who’s prepared to oversee the management, operation, and continued improvement of the new/revised processes.
 Without such an advocate, your software asset management capabilities will likely degrade over time and there’ll be little impetus for improvement.
 The result being that many stakeholders will revert to the old ways of working (and the inherent issues within them).If you want your software asset management capability to succeed, then ensure that it has an owner who’s prepared to oversee the management, operation, and continued improvement of the new/revised processes. #ITAM Click To Tweet